Exploring the Biblical meaning of 'Loving Our Neighbors’

 Albert Schweitzer said, "Those who thank God much are the truly wealthy."

-God has blessed my family – but often in other ways than money.
+God has blessed my family – but, so far, not with money.

 One day my boss abruptly asked if we’d like to buy his pop-up camper.
 He and his wife had taken it on one camping trip, only to learn she was allergic to ants!